HOW TO TRAIN FOR “THE RIP”.

 Practice navigating so you do not waste time and energy zig-zagging

-Consider enlisting a coach to set you a thorough program or find a regular open-water session (see the list below
+Consider enlisting a coach to set you a thorough program or find a regular open-water sessions

 Upon entering, swimmers will need to provide evidence of being able to swim 3km in under 60 minutes.
 This can be a recent open water result or can be verified by a coach.
-Failing these options, you will need to do one of our nominated training days that will be announced later in the year.
+You could also do this at one of our nominated training days that will be announced later in the year.
 Sign up to be advised.